Carotid Endarterectomy (CEA)

 - Tell your healthcare provider if you are sensitive to or are allergic to any medicines, iodine, latex, tape, contrast dye, or anesthesia.

-- Tell your healthcare provider if you have a history of bleeding disorders or if you are taking any blood-thinning medicines (anticoagulants), aspirin, or other medicines that affect blood clotting.
+- Tell your healthcare provider if you have a history of bleeding disorders.
+Also tell your provider if you are taking any blood-thinning medicines (anticoagulants), aspirin, or other medicines that affect blood clotting.
 You may be told to stop some of these medicines before the procedure.

 - If you are pregnant or think you could be, tell your healthcare provider.